cabforum/servercert/Bylaws.v.1.2.md

 (a)        CA/Browser Forum members shall meet at least one of the following criteria.

-(1)        Issuing CA: The member organization operates a certification authority that has a current and successful WebTrust for CAs audit, or ETSI 102042 or ETSI 101456 audit report prepared by a properly-qualified auditor, and that actively issues certificates to Web servers that are openly accessible from the Internet using any one of the mainstream browsers.
+(1)        __Issuing CA__: The member organization operates a certification authority that has a current and successful WebTrust for CAs audit, or ETSI 102042 or ETSI 101456 audit report prepared by a properly-qualified auditor, and that actively issues certificates to Web servers that are openly accessible from the Internet using a browser created by a Browser member.
+Applicants that are not actively issuing certificates but otherwise meet membership criteria may be granted Associate Member status under Bylaw Sec.
+3.1 for a period of time to be designated by the Forum.

-(2)        Root CA: The member organization operates a certification authority that has a current and successful WebTrust for CAs, or ETSI 102042 or ETSI 101456 audit report prepared by a properly-qualified auditor, and that actively issues certificates to subordinate CAs that, in turn, actively issue certificates to Web servers that are openly accessible from the Internet using any one of the mainstream browsers.
+(2)        __Root CA__: The member organization operates a certification authority that has a current and successful WebTrust for CAs, or ETSI 102042 or ETSI 101456 audit report prepared by a properly-qualified auditor, and that actively issues certificates to subordinate CAs that, in turn, actively issue certificates to Web servers that are openly accessible from the Internet using a browser created by a Browser member.
+Applicants that are not actively issuing certificates but otherwise meet membership criteria may be granted Associate Member status under Bylaw Sec.
+3.1 for a period of time to be designated by the Forum.

-(3)        Browser: The member organization produces a software product intended for use by the general public for browsing the Web securely.
+(3)        __Browser__: The member organization produces a software product intended for use by the general public for browsing the Web securely.

 (b)        Applicants should supply the following information:

 (1)        Confirmation that the applicant satisfies at least one of the membership criteria (and if it satisfies more than one, indication of the single category under which the applicant wishes to apply).

-(2)        URL of the current qualifying performance audit report.

-(3)        The organization name, as you wish it to appear on the Forum Web site and in official Forum documents.
+(2)        The organization name, as you wish it to appear on the Forum Web site and in official Forum documents.

-(4)        URL of the applicant's main Web site.
+(3)        URL of the applicant's main Web site.

-(5)        Names and email addresses of employees who will participate in the Forum mail list.
+(4)        Names and email addresses of employees who will participate in the Forum mail list.

-(6)  Emergency contact information for security issues related to certificate trust.
+(5)        Emergency contact information for security issues related to certificate trust.

+CA Applicants should supply the following additional information:

+(6) URL of the current qualifying performance audit report.

+(7) Links or references to issued certificates that demonstrate compliance with all applicable certificate, CRL, and OCSP requirements.

-(c)        An Applicant shall become a Member once the Forum has determined by vote that the Applicant meets all of the requirements of subsection (a).
-A vote of Members shall be held as soon as the Applicant indicates that it has presented all information required under subsection (b) and has responded to all follow-up questions from the Forum and the Member has complied with the requirements of Section 5.5.
+(c)        An Applicant shall become a Member once the Forum has determined by consensus among the Members during a teleconference or meeting that the Applicant meets all of the requirements of subsection (a) or, upon the request of any Member, by a Ballot among the Members.
+Acceptance by consensus shall be determined or a Ballot of Members shall be held as soon as the Applicant indicates that it has presented all information required under subsection (b) and has responded to all follow-up questions from the Forum and the Member has complied with the requirements of Section 5.5.

-**2.2        Ballots**** Among Forum Members**
+**2.2        Ballots Among Forum Members**

 Ballots will be conducted in accordance with the following rules.